 Darkside Seattle presents a dark, grim view of the near future.
 The West America government mandates that everyone gets a cranial implant to access the new, improved internet, and modifying it is a federal crime.
 Not that the threat of time in the Auburn Detention Facility has ever stopped the truly motivated.

 This collection of novellas kicks off with Street Doc, a story about a man who hasn’t figured out he’s not the hero of his own story.
 The second installment, Fixer, isn’t a sequel, and the stories can be read in any order.
-Watch for the third installment coming soon, Mechanic.
+Watch for the fourth installment coming soon, Hacker

-Dragons In Pieces’s eBook is only 99 cents.
-Superheroes In Denim is available in Kindle Unlimited.
+Superheroes In Denim, the omnibus edition, is available in Kindle Unlimited.

 All Bobby wants is a girl to come home to after a hard day of work.
 Like the last one said before she left, he’s going exactly two places –no and where–and he’s happy with that.
 But somebody has other plans for him.
 A murder.
 The Terrorist Watch List.
 For what?
 Underage drinking?
 Things couldn’t possibly get worse.
 Right?